This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 Yes, I realise I am probably the only person that has started off their Australian adventure here, but when researching the country, it best fitted my idea of what Australia would be.

 Gold beaches, sunny weather, turquoise ocean.
 Well, it wasn’t like that the first day, as there was a bad storm, but it was certainly true after that!

-There are plenty of things to do on the Gold Coast, and there are a number of opportunities of jobs for backpackers as well.
-The Gold Coast is definitely somewhere you should visit on a backpacking itinerary of Australia!
+There are plenty of things to do on the Gold Coast, and there are a number of job opportunities for backpackers as well.

 Gold Coast Travel Guide

 Quick Gold Coast Travel Guide State – Queensland Best time to visit the Gold Coast – October to March Where to stay in the Gold Coast – Surfer’s Paradise YHA Best things to do in the Gold Coast – Surfer’s Paradise; Currumbin Wildlife Sanctuary; Burleigh Heads Average daily spend in the Gold Coast – $50